lindemann09/data_smlp2022/README.md

 *Oliver Lindemann*

-Description and analysis can be found also here: https://lindemann09.github.io/data_smlp2022/
+Find the description of the data in `Rmd`-file or see the analysis outcome online here: https://lindemann09.github.io/data_smlp2022/

 ### Licence